-PHYS 002 5 Units General Physics (Non-calculus)
+General Physics (Non-Calculus)

-Prerequisite: MATH 051 or MATH 004 with a grade of C or better.
-Course Advisory: Eligibility for ENGL 001.
+Prerequisite: A minimum grade of C in either MATH 051 or MATH 004.
+Course Advisory: Eligibility for English 001.
 PHYS 002 & 004, a two-semester sequence in introductory physics using math through trigonometry, is recommended for teachers, technicians, pre-dentistry, pre-medical, and biology majors, and others who need a general physics course.
 It covers the study of motion, energy, momentum, gravitation, solids, fluids, thermodynamics and the gaseous state, vibration, wave motion, and sound.
 Experiments relating to the topics covered will be performed and students will analyze the experiments.
 Field trip may be required.
-Four hours lecture/discussion, three hours lab.
+Four hours lecture, three hours lab.

-PHYS 004 5 Units General Physics (Non-calculus)
+General Physics (Non-Calculus)

-Prerequisite: PHYS 002 with a grade of C or better.
-Course Advisory: Eligibility for ENGL 001.
+Prerequisite: PHYS 002 with a minimum grade of C. Course Advisory: Eligibility for English 001.
 PHYS 002 & 004, a two-semester sequence in introductory physics using math through trigonometry, is recommended for teachers, technicians, pre-dentistry, pre-medical, and biology majors, and others who need a general physics course.
 A study of electricity, magnetism, light and optics, and modern physics.
 Students learn to analyze and solve problems appropriate for this level in these topics.
 Experiments relating to the topics covered will be performed and students will analyze the experiments.
 Field trip may be required.
-Four hours lecture, three hours lab.
+Four hours lecture and three hours lab.

-PHYS 006 5 Units Physics for Science and Engineering
+Physics for Science and Engineering

 Prerequisite: MATH 021 (may be taken concurrently).
-Course Advisory: Eligibility for ENGL 001 and Hiigh School Physics, or PHYS 002 with a grade of C or better.
-The Physics 006,007,008 sequence is a three-semester offering in introductory physics requiring math through calculus.
+Course Advisory: Eligibility for English 001 and High School Physics, or PHYS 002 with a minimum grade of C. The Physics 006, 007, 008 sequence is a three-semester offering in introductory physics requiring math through calculus.
 This sequence satisfies the lower division physics requirement for majors in physics, chemistry, geology or other physical sciences, and engineering.
 A study of mechanics, gravitation, vibration and fluids.
 Students will learn to analyze and solve problems appropriate for this level in these topics.
 Experiments relating to the topics covered will be performed.
 Four hours lecture, three hours lab.

-PHYS 007 5 Units Physics for Science and Engineering
+Physics for Science and Engineering

-Prerequisite: A grade of C or better in both PHYS 006 and MATH 021.
-Course Advisory: Eligibility for ENGL 001.
-The PHYS 006,007,008 sequence is a three-semester offering in introductory physics requiring math through calculus.
+Prerequisite: A minimum grade of C in both PHYS 006 and MATH 021.
+Course Advisory: Eligibility for English 001.
+The PHYS 006, 007, 008 sequence is a three-semester offering in introductory physics requiring math through calculus.
 This sequence satisfies the lower division physics requirement for majors in physics, chemistry, geology or other physical sciences, and engineering.
 A continuation of PHYS 006, covering the topics of electricity, magnetism, wave motion, and sound.
 Students will learn to analyze and solve problems appropriate for this level in these topics.
 Experiments relating to the topics covered will be performed.
 Four hours lecture, three hours lab.

-PHYS 008 5 Units Physics for Science and Engineering
+Physics for Science and Engineering

-Prerequisite: A grade of C or better in both PHYS 006 and MATH 021.
-Course Advisory: Eligibility for ENGL 001.
+Prerequisite: A minimum grade of C in both PHYS 006 and MATH 021.
+Course Advisory: Eligibility for English 001.
 The Physics 006, 007, 008 sequence is a three-semester offering in introductory physics requiring math through calculus.
 This sequence satisfies the lower division physics requirement for majors in physics, chemistry, geology or other physical sciences, and engineering.
 A continuation of PHYS 006 and PHYS 007, covering heat, optics, relativity, and modern physics.
 Students will learn to analyze and solve problems appropriate for this level in these topics.
 Experiments relating to the topics covered will be performed and students will analyze the experiments.
 Field trip may be required.
 Four hours lecture, three hours lab.

-PHYS 010 3 Units Descriptive Physics
+Descriptive Physics